 - Write Your Own–writing or poetry inspired by your own writing prompts that you have used successfully in class–up to 2,000 words (prose), 100 lines (poetry).
 Include 50-250 word prompt and/or explanation of prompt.

-- Submit previously unpublished works–single-spaced (no extra spacing), Times New Roman/12-point font, doc, docx or in rtf to the following e-mail–firstname.lastname@example.org.
+- Submit previously unpublished works, single-spaced, in one of the following formats: doc, docx or in rtf.
+Email to the following address–firstname.lastname@example.org

 - In the subject line of your submission e-mail write the word “submission” your name, category of piece and title (Example: submission_Winkler_flash fiction_What a Life!)

 - REQUIRED!
-Include in your e-mail a 50-100 word third-person bio explaining your experience as a writing teacher OR explaining the impact writing instruction has had on you. .
+Include in your e-mail a 50-100 word third-person bio explaining your experience as a writing teacher OR explaining the impact a writing instructor has had on you.

 - Simultaneous submissions are accepted, but please let me know if your work is accepted elsewhere.

-- This is a one-woman show, so I can’t pay much, but I believe writers should be paid for their work, so I’m offering a token payment of $10 for short stories, $5 for all other categories, upon publication, payable via PayPal.
+- This is a one-woman show, and I teach full-time, so I can’t pay much, but I believe writers should be paid for their work.
+I have decided to increase my rate to $15 for short stories, creative non-fiction, and essays; $10 for all other categories, upon or soon following, publication, payable via PayPal.

-- The primary reasons for rejection are not following the guidelines and poor editing.
-If you have questions, please use the following contact form:
+- If you have questions, please use the following contact form: